-As with all tailoring, getting the fit of your waistcoat right is essential to looking well-turned-out.
+First of all, as with all tailoring, getting the fit of your waistcoat right is essential to looking well-turned-out.
 It should sit close to your body, but not feel restrictive so you can move without it gaping.
 The straps should fit flat on your shoulders without lifting up when you move your arms around.
 Follow these few rules and you’ll find one that suits your frame perfectly.
-Most waistcoats have a strap at the back that you can adjust to help it fit better, but avoid relying on this too much because you don’t want the material to ruffle.
+Most waistcoats have a strap at the back that you can adjust to help it fit better, but avoid relying on this too much because you don’t want the material to rumple.

 Let’s start with the classic matching option.
 It’s the look to go for if you want to get ahead at work or you’ve got a dressed-up occasion like the races or a wedding.
 Select the waistcoat that’s made for the suit and you won’t have to worry about whether or not it looks right.